AmitPress/therecallbook/urara/test-post/index.svelte.md

   - 'Test'
 cover: '/test-post/cover.jpg'
 ---
-Hi friend, lol, nice to see you here.
+Hey, lol, nice to see you here.
 This is the first post of this blog.
 Please `bookmark` this blog link if you really want some awesome writings on different topics.